 Key benefits to learning a new language for start-ups and tech companies

 The tech and start-up industry is fast-moving.
-Decisions are made and changes implemented quicker than in any other industry.
-To work in the world of tech is to become accustomed to flexibility, speed, and collaboration, and that’s why Babbel’s products fit perfectly within this environment.
+Decisions are made and changes are implemented faster than in any other industry.
+To work in the world of tech is to become accustomed to flexibility, speed, and collaboration, and that’s why our products fit perfectly within this environment.

 Start-ups and tech companies have increasingly diverse workforces with coders, writers, marketers, and leaders headhunted from all over the world.
 Offering your employees the opportunity to learn a new language will help your colleagues to connect and transcend cultural boundaries and open their minds to different ideals and values.
 This inter-connectedness is especially beneficial to start-ups and tech companies, where team collaboration is key to success, and socializing is championed as a team benefit.